 HONOLULU, Hawaii — The U.S. Navy is continuing to transition its helicopter squadrons to the advanced MH-60 aircraft.
 With the transition, the service will replace its aging SH-60F and HH-60H helicopters with MH-60R Seahawk and MH-60S Knighthawk models, armed with a vast array of upgraded sensors and equipment meant to provide the service with greater capability to perform missions such as antisubmarine warfare and countermine operations.
 “The big glaring change is the airframe.
 It ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Navy Shifts To Upgraded MH-60 Helicopters".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Navy Shifts To Upgraded MH-60 Helicopters".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.